AdobeDocs/experience-manager-desktop-app.en/help/using/troubleshoot-app-v1.md

 * Using the context menu of AEM Desktop, the user checks in/out the asset, or returns to the DAM user interface.
 * After completing the changes to the file, the user returns to the AEM web UI

-This is not the only use case.
+This scenario is not the only use case.
 However, it illustrates how AEM Desktop is a convenient mechanism to access/edit assets locally.
 You are encouraged to use the DAM web UI as much as possible because it provides a better experience.
 It provides Adobe more flexibility to meet customer requirements.

 ## Limitations {#limitations}

 WebDAV/SMB1 network share provides the convenience of working with files in an Explorer/Finder window.
 However, Explorer/Finder and AEM communicate over a network connection that has certain limitations.
 For example, the time consumed to copy a 1-GB file to the mounted WebDAV/SMB directory is approximately the same as the time required to upload a 1-GB file to a website using a web browser.
-In fact, in the former case, the duration may be longer due to inefficiencies of the WebDAV/SMB protocol and the OS's WebDAV/SMB clients (particularly Mac OS X).
+In fact, in the former case, the duration may be longer due to inefficiencies of the WebDAV/SMB protocol and the OS's WebDAV/SMB clients (particularly macOS X).

 There are limitations to the types of tasks that can be performed from a mounted directory.
 In general, working with large files especially over a poor/high latency/low bandwidth network connection might be challenging, especially when editing large files.